Bali is one of the most enchanting seaside holiday destinations in the world.

 Getting to the beach requires a short walk down a narrow staircase.
 As you emerge from between the limestone cliffs you’re rewarded with a tropical scene fit for the movies.
 (This beach gets a cameo in the film Eat Pray Love).
 There’s ample parking at the top if you’re getting there by scooter and a few small shops on the beach where you can buy drinks or rent an umbrella.

-Protect your skin from harmful UVA/UVB rays with the vitamin E enriched Sun Bum Original Spray Sunscreen SPF 30+
+Protect your skin from harmful UVA/UVB rays with the vitamin E enriched Sun Bum Original Sunscreen SPF 30+

 2. Balangan Beach